meganz/mpenc_doc/source/topics.rst

 enforce a linear ordering for them.
-To make this easier, we restrict ourselves to a group transport channel, that takes responsibility for the delivery of channel events (messages and membership changes), reliably and in a consistent order.
-We do not *assume* this; we detect any deviation from it and notify the user, but our system is efficient if the transport is honest.
+To make this easier, we restrict ourselves to a group transport channel, that takes responsibility for the delivery of channel events (messages and membership changes), reliably and in a consistent order. [#xmpp]_ We do not *assume* this; we detect any deviation from it and notify the user, but our system is efficient if the transport is honest.

 Beyond this, there are several more non-security distributed systems issues, that relate to the integration of cryptographic logic in the context of a group